Last updated on December 17th, 2017 at 05:09 pm

 But let’s turn now to a closer examination of the two most important unintended associations — principal and interest.
 We begin with principal next time.

-[Falessi 2014] Falessi, D., P. Kruchten, R.L.
-Nord, I. Ozkaya.
+[Falessi 2014] D. Falessi, P. Kruchten, R.L.
+Nord, and I. Ozkaya.
 “Technical Debt at the Crossroads of Research and Practice: Report on the Fifth International Workshop on Managing Technical Debt,” ACM SIGSOFT Software Engineering Notes 39:2, 31-33, 2014.

 The classic and fundamental study of metaphor.
 Order from Amazon